Connect with others who understand.

 Other herpes symptoms include painful urination and discharge from the vagina or urethra.

-People with genital psoriasis often have psoriasis on other parts of the body and don’t usually get flu-like symptoms with a flare-up.
+People with genital psoriasis often have psoriasis on other parts of the body, and flare-ups usually don’t involve flu-like symptoms.

 4. Herpes Is More Common Than Psoriasis

-Almost 12 percent of people in the U.S. between the ages of 14 and 49 have an HSV-2 infection.
+Almost 12 percent of people in the U.S. between ages 14 and 49 have an HSV 2 infection.

-The prevalence (number of people with a condition) of psoriasis is less common.
-About 2 percent to 3 percent of the world’s population have psoriasis.
-Around two-thirds of people with psoriasis will develop genital psoriasis at some point in their lives.
+The prevalence (number of people with a condition) of psoriasis is lower.
+About 2 percent to 3 percent of the world’s population has psoriasis.
+Up to two-thirds of people with psoriasis will develop genital psoriasis at some point in their lives.

 It’s possible to have psoriasis and herpes at the same time.
-Although there is a link between strep throat and psoriasis, it’s unknown whether an HSV can cause psoriasis.
+Can herpes cause psoriasis?
+Although there’s a known link between strep throat and psoriasis, it’s not clear whether HSV can trigger psoriasis.

-5. Genital Psoriasis and Herpes Have Similar Triggers
+5. Genital Psoriasis and Herpes Can Share Some Triggers

 • Stress or anxiety